On this page:

 The schedule to the DDO does not provide a specific framework for rewriting standards in clauses 54 and 55 in the way that the NCO does.
 If using a DDO, it should be clear about the neighbourhood character objective it is seeking to achieve.

 While the DDO has similar features to the NCO, it is more appropriately applied to promote specific urban design outcomes for an area that cannot be achieved by varying the standards to clause 54 and clause 55.
-This occurs when a built form different from the existing neighbourhood character is sought.

-Built form overlay vs zone schedules
+Design and built form overlays vs zone schedules

 Environmental and landscape overlays